 While the idea behind inoculations was already known before Jenner’s time, Jenner’s fundamental genius rests in his insights to recognise the cross-immunity between smallpox and cowpox and in his providing a thorough epidemiological and scientific basis behind his claims.
 We now know that the immunity conferred is due to antigenic cross-reactivity that allows anti-cowpox antibodies to bind to smallpox epitopes.

 Jenner’s successful efforts to promote the idea of vaccination, in the face of enormous opposition, was his greatest achievement.
 As Francis Galton once famously remarked, in science, the credit usually goes to the person who convinces the world and not the person to whom the idea first occurs.
 And, indeed, thanks to Jenner, the world discovered vaccines.
 By the late 1900s, many countries had conquered smallpox and vaccinations were enforced globally.
 On May 8, 1980, the World Health Organization stunningly declared smallpox to have been entirely eradicated worldwide.
-The Speckled Monster was no more than a smidgen trapped in some laboratory vials.
+The Speckled Monster was, now, no more than an ancient relic trapped in some laboratory vials.

 Barquet N and Domingo P. 1997.
 Smallpox: The Triumph over the Most Terrible of the Ministers of Death.
 Ann Intern Med 127(8): 635–642.